PlayfulProcess/jongu_books3/README.md

 This is a personal project focused on helping parents create magical moments with their children.
 Every line of code serves that purpose.

+## 🎨 Design System

+### Buttons

+To ensure a clear and consistent user experience, buttons follow a simple design logic:

+-   **Primary Button (Purple)**: Used exclusively for high-value calls-to-action, specifically for upgrading to a paid tier or accessing premium, paid features.
+    -   *Example*: `✨ Upgrade for Integrated AI`

+-   **Secondary Button (White with a border)**: The standard button for all other actions within the application.
+This includes:
+    -   Integrated AI functions (e.g., generating characters, pages, or images).
+    -   Standard navigation and form actions.
+    -   Links to free external tools (like the GPT+ Assistant).
+    -   *Examples*: `🤖 Use AI to Complete Story Foundation`, `+ Add Another Character`

 ## 📝 License

 This project is for personal use and helping parents create meaningful stories for their children.